jianyuewu/linux-kernel-debug-insights/debugging.md

 # 10. Sanitizers
 ## KASAN
 KASAN (Kernel Address Sanitizer)
 To enable KASAN, configure the kernel with: CONFIG_KASAN=y, and choose CONFIG_KASAN_HW_TAGS.
 It is the mode intended to be used as an in-field memory bug detector or as a security mitigation.
-This mode only works on arm64 CPUs that support MTE (Memory Tagging Extension), but it has low memory and performance overheads and thus can be used in production.
+This mode only works on arm64 CPUs that support MTE (Memory Tagging Extension), as it has low memory and performance overheads, it can be used in production.
 ![alt text](images/kasan_areas.png)
 Sample log:
 ![alt text](images/ksan_detected_errors.png)